Salem Radio Network News Monday, December 8, 2025

 Audio By Carbonatix

-(Reuters) -Peloton Interactive shares jumped more than 7% in premarket trading on Friday after the fitness company beat quarterly revenue estimates, lifted by early momentum from its product lineup and higher prices across hardware and subscriptions, bolstering investor confidence in its turnaround efforts.
+(Reuters) -Peloton Interactive shares jumped 7% on Friday after the fitness company beat quarterly revenue estimates, buoyed by early traction from its revamped product lineup and price hikes across hardware and subscriptions, reinforcing investor confidence in its turnaround strategy.

 The upbeat results mark a turning point for Peloton under CEO Peter Stern, who took the helm in January and has focused on restoring profitability, streamlining operations, and repositioning the brand for growth through a refreshed product lineup and pricing strategy.